harumhl/hpj-tracker-ui/README.md

 "firebase use --add" adds a new environment.
 Now my current setup has 'default' and 'staging'.

+With a new feature of displaying 7 days' completion rates by reading in the data and computing, daily read quota was met during development and it had to be put on a pause.
+Here's to check the quotas: https://console.cloud.google.com/appengine/quotadetails

 => "node --max-old-space-size=2048 node_modules/@angular/cli/bin/ng build --prod --outputHashing=all && firebase deploy -P default"

 2. Installation process